An Exponential Separation Between Quantum and Quantum-Inspired Classical Algorithms for Linear Systems

 The crucial observation is now that the terms $U^t |0 \rangle |0 \rangle^{\otimes}$ for $t=T,\dots,2T-1$ has the final state of the computation in its $t+1$'st block and $0$ elsewhere.
 Furthermore, since the $U^t$'s are unitaries and the $U^t|0\rangle|0\rangle^{\otimes}$ are disjoint in their non-zeros, it follows that if we sample and index $i$ from $x$ with probability $x_i^2/\|x\|^2$, then the sample is from one of the blocks $T+1,\dots,2T$ with probability

 When this happens, the remaining $n$ bits in the index $i$ is a sample from the output state of the circuit.
 To finally obtain a symmetric matrix $M$, they define it as

 and remark that its inverse is

-\paragraph{Simon's Problem.} We now want to use the above reduction in combination with on an oracle query problem to prove our lower bound for QIC algorithms.
-For this, consider Simon's problem in which we have an oracle function $f : \{0,1\}^{n} \to \{0,1\}^{n}$ with the promise that either $f$ is one-to-one, or it is two-to-one with $f(a)=f(b)$ if and only if $a = b \oplus s$ for a common $s \in \{0,1\}^n$.
-Here $\oplus$ denotes bitwise XOR.
-The goal is to determine whether $f$ is one-to-one or two-to-one.
-This problem is known to require $\Omega(2^{n/2})$ classical oracle queries for success probability at least $1/2$.
+\paragraph{$k$-Forrelation.} We now want to use the above reduction in combination with an oracle query problem to prove our lower bound for QIC algorithms.
+For this, consider the $k$-Forrelation problem.
+In this problem, the input is $k$ vectors $z^{(1)},\dots,z^{(k)} \in \{-1,1\}^{2^n}$ and the goal is to estimate